-The overall project falls within ESID’s programme 4, on ‘the politics of recognition’, while its specific components also relate to programme 2 on ‘the politics of accumulation’ through natural resources and to programme 3 on ‘the politics of social provisioning’.
+The overall project falls within ESID’s programme 4, on ‘the politics of identity and equity’, while its specific components also relate to programme 2 on ‘the politics of growth and natural resources’ through natural resources and to programme 3 on ‘the politics of social provision’.

 |Lead Researcher||Vasudha Chhotray||University of East Anglia, UK|